sujanchegu/WeenixKernelFromSratch/README.md

 ## Introduction

 Weenix OS is a Unix-like operating system originally created by the teaching assistants at Brown University to provide students with a hands-on experience in OS development.
-Our project is a continuation and expansion of this work, tailored to the curriculum of USC's CS402 course.
+Our project is a continuation and expansion of this work, tailored to the curriculum of USC's CSCI 402 course.

 ## Project Structure